Broxmouth: Grave 4

+Conclusions

 Like Skeleton 12 from the cemetery, the individuals buried in Graves 1 and 2 displayed the premature closure of sagittal suture.
-The presence of three cases with such similarities in such a small sample size is unusual and may suggest genetic link between the individuals from the early Iron Age graves in the hillfort's interior and the later burial in the cemetery.
+The presence of three individuals with such similarities in such a small sample size is unusual and may suggest genetic link between the individuals from the early Iron Age graves in the hillfort's interior and the later burial in the cemetery.

 Because of the isolated nature of the individual burials and the small sample size, it is difficult to draw general conclusions about the nature of said burials.
-Even so, the demographic consistency, unusual bodily treatments, the prevalence of atypical pathology are striking, especially when compared to cemetery population.
-There are a number of possibly explanations for the consistency between the burials in the isolated burials.
+Even so, the demographic consistency, unusual bodily treatments, and the prevalence of atypical pathology are striking, especially when compared to the cemetery population.
+There are a number of possible explanations for the consistency between the burials in the isolated burials.
 It is possible that these isolated burials are a result of an earlier burial tradition that was limited to a small sector of the population, but this would not adequately account for the high incidence of pathology.
 The individuals interred in the isolated burials may have married outside of the community and been returned to their home community after death, which could explain the unusual treatments of bodies.
 For example, the binding of Skeleton 3 may reflect how the body may have been transported, and the partial disarticulation of Skeleton 2 could reflect the time passing between death and burial.
 However, this explanation does not explain the prevalence of the pathology in these skeletons.
 The burials may represent the deliberate interment of low-status women as sacrifices or foundational offerings, practices which are frequently documented in the ethnographic record.
 The incidence of pathology and prone burials may reflect potential maltreatment and denigration in life, and would also account for the injuries of the individual in Grave 2.
 These graves may have also been the graves of witches or other feared individuals who were isolated in death.
 The burial position and pathology could again reflect maltreatment and denigration in life.